nathan-barry/poor-mans-apple-intelligence/README.md

 # Poor Man's Apple Intelligence

-This is a Python-based Model Context Protocol (MCP) server that exposes a suite of tools which allows Claude (or any other model supporting MCPs) to have some features that Apple Intelligence is supposed to have (via Shortcuts).
+Shortcuts are super powerful!
+By giving Claude (or any other model supporting MCPs) access to one massive Apple Shortcut (which is a bunch of if statements doing different actions), we can let Claude have a decent bit of the features that Apple Intelligence is supposed to have.

 Each tool corresponds to a function in the given shortcut (e.g., sending messages, making calls, managing calendar events).
-Under the hood, the server builds a four-line payload, pipes it into the `shortcuts` CLI, and returns the shortcut’s response which is then given back to Claude.
+Under the hood, the server builds a four-line payload, pipes it into the `shortcuts` CLI, and returns the shortcut’s response which is then given back to Claude for further processing.

 ---